Department of Behavioral Sciences

 Dr. Perez received his PhD from Texas Tech University in Marriage and Family Therapy.
 Research interests and areas of preference include couple interaction and dynamics in therapy, post-affair relationship maintenance, emotional intelligence in relationships, and influence of religious faith in marital forgiveness.
 Dr. Perez is a Licensed Professional Counselor Intern and a Licensed Marriage and Family Therapist Associate.
 Currently, Dr. Perez is an assistant professor of Family Studies in the Behavioral Science department of LCU.

-Dr. Brown is a Licensed Professional Counselor-Supervisor and Assistant Professor in the Graduate Psychology and Counseling Program.
+Dr. Brown is a Licensed Professional Counselor-Supervisor and Assistant Professor in the Graduate Behavioral Sciences Program.
 It is her passion to work with counselor-trainees in the Clinical Mental Health Counseling Program as they complete their degree and move toward becoming licensed counselors.
 She believes it is important for graduates to be competent counselors as they work in the community in various settings while at the same time balancing their faith against the profession which is often contrary to Christianity.

 Dr. Brown has a private practice where she sees clients with depression, grief, chronic pain, end-of-life/life review, domestic violence, and trauma victims.